How TikTok is impacting the travel & tourism industry & how brands are taking advantage

 Getting it right on #TravelTikTok is largely about increasing your discoverability by creating unique and entertaining content that’s native to the platform and that adds value, shortens the research process and makes people think ‘I wish I was there’.

-If you’re a travel or tourism brand and need a helping hand with your TikTok strategy, give us a nudge — our award-winning team of social media marketing experts would be delighted to help you start your TikTok adventure!
+If you’re a travel or tourism brand and need a helping hand with your TikTok strategy, give us a nudge — our award-winning team offers a range of TikTok marketing services and would be delighted to help you start your adventure on this platform!

 Since forming Extreme’s social media department back in 2012, our Head of Social Donna and her team’s work has been recognised nationally.
 With extensive experience spanning mutiple sectors, Donna specialises in social strategy, ideation and paid social advertising.